Casebook on Ethical Decision-Making in End-of-Life Care

 - Tsai E. Advance care planning for paediatric patients.
 Paediatr Child Health.
 2008;13:791-796.

-- HA guidelines on life-sustaining treatment in the terminally ill.
-Hong Kong: Hospital Authority; 2002/2015.
+- HA Guidelines on advance care planning.
+Hong Kong: Hospital Authority; 2019.

 Physician orders for life-sustaining treatment paradigm.
 USA: National POLST Paradigm. http://www.polst.org/.Accessed April 16, 2018.